 A car kettle might be just what the doctor ordered if you are car camping.
 Car kettles use electricity from your car battery with a 12-volt cigarette lighter plugin.

-Using a car kettle is excellent because they’re easy to set up and use.
+A car kettle is excellent because they’re easy to set up and use.
 Just fill the kettle with water and plug it in.

 This is a clean and effective way to boil water.
 You don’t need to build a messy campfire or fire up a propane stove to boil water when camping.